-A notary public or other officer completing this certificate verifies only the identity of the individual who signed the document to which this certificate is attached, and not the truthfulness, accuracy, or validity of that document.
-CAPACITY CLAIMED BY SIGNER: Individual(s)

-COUNTY OF Corporate Officer(s) Partner(s) Attorney-in-Fact Trustee(s) Subscribing Witness Guardian/Conservator Other SIGNER IS REPRESENTING: NAME OF PERSON(S) OR ENTITY(IES)
+the individual who signed officer completing this certificate verifies only the identity of d the document to which this certificate is attached, and uracy, or validity of that document.
+CAPACITY CLAIMED BY SIGNER: STATE OF CALIFORNIA } } , 20 , before me, the undersigned notary public, personally Individual(s) Corporate Officer(s) Partner(s) Attorney-in-Fact Trustee(s) appeared basis of satisfactory evidence instrument and acknowledg authorized capacity(ies), and or the entity upon behalf of w , personally known to me OR proved to me on the e to be the person(s) whose name(s) is/are subscribed to the within red to me that he/she/they executed the same in his/her/their that by his/her/their signature(s) on the instrument the person(s), which the person(s) acted, executed the instrument.
+Subscribing Witness Guardian/Conservator Other SIGNER IS REPRESENTING: NAME OF PERSON(S) OR ENTITY(IES)

 Signature of Notary

-mmission expires
+Commission expires

-AL)